Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, there is an average service frequency of 67 trips per day, which equates to approximately seven weekly trips per individual stop.
+On a daily basis, there are an average of 67 trips across all routes, which equates to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport